operand/agency/README.md

 # `agency`

-A fast and minimal actor model framework for integrating AI, human, and other computing systems
+A fast and minimal actor model framework for building agent-integrated systems

 ## What is `agency`?